-- Ensuring the speech and leadership project evaluators know their responsibilities
+- Ensuring the speech and leadership project evaluators know their responsibilities;

-- Supervising the timer, grammarian, and Ah-Counter
+- Supervising the timer, grammarian, and Ah-Counter;

-- Evaluating everything that takes place during the club meeting
+- Evaluating everything that takes place during the club meeting;

-- Making sure each activity is performed correctly
+- Making sure each activity is performed correctly.

-Invocation & Pledge
+Invocation & Pledge:

 The invocation, a prayer or inspirational thought, is delivered by a designated club member at the beginning of the meeting, and is combined with the Pledge of Allegiance.

-Because Toastmasters is a worldwide organization that includes people from many different religious groups, a non-sectarian approach is required, and the speaker should be sensitive to the diversity of cultures and religions in the audience.
+Because Toastmasters is a worldwide organization that includes people from many different religious groups, a non-sectarian approach is preferred, and the speaker should be sensitive to the diversity of cultures and religions in the audience.

 If you are new to Toastmasters and you are nervous about the thought of speaking in front of people, you can use this role to build confidence while serving a small but important function for the club.